joshnishikawa/MIDIcontroller/README.txt

   ////////////////////////////////////////////////////
   //                                                //
-  //          MIDIcontroller - Version 2.1.2        //
+  //          MIDIcontroller - Version 2.1.3        //
   //                                                //
   // A library for creating Teensy MIDI controllers //
   ////////////////////////////////////////////////////

 /*  FEATURES INCLUDE:
-  - Velocity sensitive inputs
+  - Velocity sensitive inputs (with Aftertouch or Poly Pressure)
   - momentary, latch or instantaneous buttons
   - Stable analog to MIDI conversion for potentiometers and other sensors
   - Support for encoders and capacitive sensors